Posted on

 - emotional distress, especially if the injuries will leave a disfigurement,

-- loss of consortium for the victim’s family, and
+- loss of consortium for your family, and

 - property damage.

-Victims can sue for the amount of financial compensation that would cover all of these losses.
-Even when the accident was due to negligence, between a negligent party and an innocent victim, the negligent party is more responsible.
-They should be made to pay for the victim’s losses.
+You can sue for the amount of financial compensation that would cover all of these losses.
+Even when the accident was due to negligence, between a negligent party and you (the innocent victim), the negligent party is more responsible.
+They should be made to pay for your losses.

-The amount of the compensation that the victim needs and deserves will largely depend on the extent of his or her injuries and the medical care needed to recover from them.
+The amount of the compensation that you need and deserve will largely depend on the extent of your injuries and the medical care needed to recover from them.
 Severe injuries are more expensive, devastating, and painful than minor ones.
-Fatal injuries are the worst of all, and can lead to a wrongful death claim by the victim’s loved ones.
+Fatal injuries are the worst of all, and can lead to a wrongful death claim by your loved ones.

 However, some types of injuries, like pain and suffering, are difficult to state in a dollar amount.
 These are known as non-economic damages.
-Just because they are difficult to determine does not mean that the victim does not deserve to recover them.
-In many cases, the compensation for the victim’s pain and suffering is higher than for his or her medical bills.
+Just because they are difficult to determine does not mean that you do not deserve to recover them.
+In many cases, the compensation for your pain and suffering is higher than for your medical bills.

-The best way for a victim of a ridesharing accident to understand the extent of his or her legal damages is to establish an attorney-client relationship with a personal injury lawyer.
+The best way for you as a victim of a ridesharing accident to understand the extent of your legal damages is to establish an attorney-client relationship with a personal injury lawyer.
 An experienced Uber accident attorney will have handled many similar cases, before.
 Those cases will provide a good idea of what compensation can be expected in your claim.

 The legal representation of a personal injury attorney from a reputable law firm is also the best way to maximize the amount of any settlement or verdict received.
 Insurance companies protect their profits by underpaying insurance claims.
-An adjuster will often approach an accident victim and make an initial settlement offer that is made to seem fair when it really is not.
+An adjuster will often approach you and make an initial settlement offer that is made to seem fair when it really is not.
 Victims who do not have the legal advice of a lawyer may not see how this offer is inadequate.
-An Uber accident lawyer can help victims see whether a settlement offer is fair or not.
-If no fair settlement offer is made, a lawyer can help the victim file a personal injury claim for the compensation they deserve.
+An Uber accident lawyer can help you see whether a settlement offer is fair or not.
+If no fair settlement offer is made, a lawyer can help you file a personal injury claim for the compensation you deserve.

 Will Uber’s insurance policy pay for my losses from a rideshare accident?

 Uber frequently touts its $1,000,000 in liability coverage.
-However, victims in accidents can only rely on that coverage if:
+However, you can only rely on that coverage if:

 - the driver has accepted a rider on the Uber app, but is still en route to pick him or her up, or